-SkyTrough™ Parabolic Trough Solar Concentrating Collector: It uses a glass-free, slide-in mirror that is lightweight and weather proof to create a ground-breaking and low-cost system for utility-sized power generation.
+SkyTrough™ Parabolic Trough Solar Concentrating Collector: It uses a glass-free, slide-in mirror that is lightweight and weather proof to create a groundbreaking low-cost system for utility-sized power generation.
 (NREL and SkyFuel)

-Ultra-Accelerated Weathering System: A multifaceted ultraviolet solar concentrator that is used to speed up the exposure of coatings, paints, and other materials to determine their durability and resistance to weathering.
+Ultra-Accelerated Weathering System: This is a multifaceted ultraviolet solar concentrator that speeds up the exposure of coatings, paints, and other materials to determine their durability and resistance to weathering.
 (NREL)

 Hybrid CIGS (Copper Indium Gallium Diselenide): This thin-film PV manufacturing process combines precursor inks with a rapid reactive bonding technique, eliminating complex manufacturing methods.
 (NREL and HelioVolt Corp.)